luciusmagn/lambdas-and-logos/book.typ

 ]

 To me, this is far less readable.
 The syntax highlighting helped my brain visually distinguish different categories of elements.
+It is important that you find a good color scheme and level of syntax highlighting.#footnote[
+    There is just so many of them that you can be sure that there is something that will speak to you.
-It is important that you find a good color scheme and level of syntax highlighting.
-This may mean you have to switch editor, if you are using something that is not very configurable.
+] This may mean you have to switch editor, if you are using something that is not very configurable.
 I use Emacs, which is the extreme when it comes to configurability, and it may be far too configurable for most people.
-However, even in VS Code, you should be able to affect how things are syntax highlighted.
+However, even in VS Code, you should be able to affect how things are syntax highlighted by, for instance, installing better language extensions (like *Rust Analyzer* for Rust).

 Let's see how the previous example looks in my editor in light mode.
 I use an amalgamation of themes related to the default colors of the Acme editor.
 The Acme editor famously had no syntax highlighting, and had properties which make it even more different